 ii Arbitration and ADR

 Arbitration and mediation are ruled by Act 60/2003, of 23 December 2003, on Arbitration, modelled on the UNCITRAL Model Law on International Commercial Arbitration (1985), and Act 5/2012, of 6 July 2012, on Mediation in Civil and Commercial Matters.
-There is no specialist legislation for maritime disputes.
+There is no special legislation for maritime disputes.
 Mediation is not often used in Spain.

 iii Enforcement of foreign judgments and arbitral awards